SAP/sap-commerce-db-sync/docs/performance/PERFORMANCE-GUIDE.md

 ### Disabling Indexes

 Indexes can be a bottleneck when inserting batches.
-MsSQL offers a way to temporarily disable indexes during the copy process.
+MS SQL Server offers a way to temporarily disable indexes during the copy process.
 This can be done using the property:

 `migration.data.indices.disable.enabled`